 Types of Intermittent Fasting

 There are several different intermittent fasting methods discussed online.
 Here are a few of the most popular ones.

-The Crescendo Method is one of the best ways to ease into intermittent fasting without shocking your body or aggravating your hormones.
+The Crescendo Method is one way to ease into intermittent fasting.
 It doesn’t require you to fast every day, only a few days per week, spaced throughout the week.
 For example, Monday, Wednesday and Friday.